vidjil/vidjil/doc/dev-client.md

-Here are aggregated notes forming the developer documentation on the Vidjil web client.
+Here are aggregated notes forming a part of the developper documentation on the Vidjil web client.
-This documentation is a work-in-progress, it is far from being as polished as the user documentation.
+These notes are a work-in-progress, they are not as polished as the user documentation.
-Help can also be found in the source code and in the commit messages.
+Developpers should also have a look on the [documentation for bioinformaticians and server administrators](/), on the [issues](http://gitlab.vidjil.org), in the commit messages, and in the source code.

-# Client
+# Development notes -- Client

 ## Installation